Identity Theft Prevention Program

 II.
 POLICY STATEMENT

 Program Administrator.
-The Program Administrator is the individual designated with primary responsibility for oversight of the program.
+The individual(s) designated with primary responsibility for oversight of the program.

 VI.
 EFFECTIVE DATE AND APPROVAL

 Provost and Executive Vice President

 Reviewed: September 23, 2016

 Revised: February 17, 2017